 I use a variety of methods in my practice, all designed to get the best from your child and increase confidence.
 I use lots of praise, stickers and stamps, helping your child to improve their performance at school and raise levels.

 I tend to focus on phonic support, reading fluency and learning high frequency words.

 One of my students has put all his Spotty Dog cards up on his door in his bedroom!
 As you can see, I try and give lots of positive feedback as well as using stickers and individually made certificates (using Vistaprint) to motivate and keep the children on track.

 I teach a cursive form of handwriting based on continuous flow.
 A whole hour of handwriting might be too much although I am creative and always manage to maintain interest.
 I did 'box writing' as part of a lesson with one student which simply consisted of bringing in a cardboard box, flattening it in the lesson, practising writing the letters on it, and then putting it back together.
 That particular student always looked forward to what box I was going to bring in next!
 Luckily I buy quite a lot of things online!

 This photo shows a child grouping the letters into handwriting families.
 For example the letters in red all go the same way - I say, 'up the hill and round, back the same way because you've forgotten something, kiss mum, and on your way.'
 This makes more sense when I have a pen in my hand!!

-I no longer offer maths lessons I'm afraid but highly recommend Komodo Maths which is a British online programme for primary aged children.
+I offer maths booster lessons online - and I also highly recommend Komodo Maths a British online programme for primary aged children.

 I used to offer stop motion animation but no longer have the space to do this I'm afraid.

-You can visit my Youtube channel to see all of the films made over the years.
+You can visit the Spotty Dog Youtube channel to see all of the films made over the years.

 There are also some featured on the website:visit my Stop Motion film page.